** Important Messages **

 After you sign in, please make sure you select "Complete Entrance Counseling."

-Step 3 – JCC Federal Direct Loan Request Form
+Step 3 – JC Federal Direct Loan Request Form

-- The JCC Federal Direct Loan Request form must be completed by all students wanting to apply for a Federal Direct Loan.
+- The JC Federal Direct Loan Request form must be completed by all students wanting to apply for a Federal Direct Loan.
 This form is needed in addition to completing the FAFSA.